xd009642/xd-tts/slides/historic_systems.typ

   == HMM Based Synthesis

   - A statistical model of speech based on Hidden Markov Models
-  - Typically uses frequency spectrum, fundamental frequency and duration in the model
-  - Then uses statistical maximisation to generate audio from this
   - Implementations typically use HTK - a C library
   - Was state of the art pre-deep learning.
-Duration modelling is an issue though!
+Duration modelling is tricky!
 ]

 #slide[